max-ri/Guidelime/README.md

 ## How do I install a guide?

 To install a guide please visit the list of guides mentioned above.

 You install a guide the same way you would install any other addon: Copy the folder containing the guide into your *Addons* folder (in the same folder where the *Guidelime* folder is in).

-You can also use the CurseForge client or any other addon manager to install a guide.
+You can also use the CurseForge client or other addon manager to install a guide.

 ## What is missing?